uswds/uswds-site/_next/03-04-engage.md

 Agency teams are already creating custom solutions to adapt or add on to the design system, but they’re sometimes unsure how to contribute those ideas back to USWDS.

-{% include next/next-quote.html quote="I think some teams want to contribute back, help with testing, etc. That would be a cool call for action — for people who want to work with USWDS on a component that agencies need.." source="Manager" variant="inline" color=page.quote_color %}
+{% include next/next-quote.html quote="I think some teams want to contribute back, help with testing, etc. That would be a cool call for action — for people who want to work with USWDS on a component that agencies need." source="Manager" variant="inline" color=page.quote_color %}

 ### Collaborate with others